-"Being released is not a great experience to go through and you do feel down and you do feel upset," he says.
+"Being released is not a great experience to go through and you do feel down and you do feel upset," he says in the video above.
 "But the club don't just toss you aside.

 "There's lots of support there and there's a strategy in place for each player when they do get released."

-Bonner's progress from that point has been so impressive that he has been recognised with the 2020/21 Premier League Academy Alumni Award.
+Bonner's progress from that point has been so impressive that he was recognised with the 2020/21 Premier League Academy Alumni Award in June this year.

-Bonner joined Liverpool as a 12-year-old and was living out a boyhood dream, playing on the pitch at Anfield and going on tours to face the likes of Real Madrid and Paris Saint-Germain.
+Bonner joined Liverpool as a 12-year-old and was living his boyhood dream, playing on the pitch at Anfield and going on tours to face the likes of Real Madrid and Paris Saint-Germain.

 But as well as honing his abilities on the pitch, Liverpool's Academy made sure he developed off it, encouraging him to keep up with his education and enhancing transferrable skills such as discipline and time keeping.